 Fidelity Rewards Visa – no referral, but this is my everyday carry card for non-bonused spend that earns 2% cash back on every transaction.
 Sometimes there’s a signup bonus, check here.

-UPDATE – while I still recommend this card for simple, unlimited 2% cash back, I’ve now moved to the BofA Premium Rewards ($95 AF) and its no-fee cousins, the Cash Rewards cards, as my daily driver after gaining Platinum Honors status under their somewhat-confusing-similarly-named Preferred Rewards program, which then yields an effective 2.62% cash back on the Premium Rewards and 5.25% cash back on the Cash Rewards bonus categories (gas, dining, and online shopping in my case, up to $2,500/quarter).
+UPDATE – while I still recommend the Fidelity card for simple, unlimited 2% cash back, I’ve now moved to the BofA Premium Rewards ($95 AF) and its no-fee cousins, the Cash Rewards cards, as my daily drivers after gaining Platinum Honors status under their somewhat-confusing-and-similarly-named Preferred Rewards program, which then yields an effective 2.62% cash back on the Premium Rewards and 5.25% cash back on the Cash Rewards bonus categories (gas, dining, and online shopping in my case, up to $2,500/quarter).

 Chase Freedom Unlimited – an excellent downgrade option from a Sapphire Preferred or Reserve that has no Annual Fee, lets you hold on to any accrued Ultimate Rewards points, and earns 1.5 UR points for every dollar spent.
 Also worth looking at the original Chase Freedom cards for their 5% back categories that rotate quarterly.

-Plastiq – let’s you pay many bills with a credit card for a flat 2.85% fee*.
-Although not a money-maker on a regular basis, this can be a easy way to meet a Minimum Spend Requirement (MSR) to unlock a new credit card’s signup bonus (SUB).
+Plastiq – let’s you pay many bills with a credit card for a flat 2.85% fee.
+Although not a money-maker on a regular basis, this can be a easy way to meet the Minimum Spend Requirement (MSR) on a new credit card and earn the signup bonus (SUB).
 They also run periodic promotions which can be money-makers.

 Mint – I use it, albeit reluctantly (strong sunk cost fallacy here), but don’t recommend it due to owner Intuit’s poor data privacy policies and how they lobby to make filing tax returns without their software more difficult for Americans.
 As an alternative to Mint (or PC above), I’ve heard good things about YNAB, but never used it.